 The HSE has announced that blended learning is now an accepted means by which workplace first aid training can be delivered.
-As such, we are delighted to announce that we will be launching our brand new blended learning system to Centres in early 2017.
+As such, we are delighted to announce that we will be launching our brand new blended learning system to Centres in 2018.
 With Qualsafe Awards’ commitment to providing the highest possible quality, this means you will not only be able to provide your customers with the most up-to-date training methods that meet the highest industry standards, you can also be confident that you are using the UK’s No 1 blended learning system.

 Frequently Asked Questions